-Prepare your Excel, CSV, XML, JSON, TSV, or TXT file for use with Spreadsheet importer.
+Prepare your Excel, CSV, JSON, TSV, or TXT file for use with the Spreadsheet importer.

 Take a look at our article Use the Spreadsheet importer for details on importing your spreadsheet into ClickUp.